 A recent peak was reached in 2007 with a sharp decline in output occurring in 2008 and a further fall experienced in 2009.
-A modest increase in output was achieved in 2010.
+A modest increase in output was achieved in 2010, but in common with other markets, output fell back in 2011.

-Chart 9 below describes the output, in million of pallets produced, of UK pallet makers from 2002 to 2010.
+Chart 9 below describes the output, in million of pallets produced, of UK pallet makers from 2002 to 2011.

 The data shown above is provided through ProdCom.
 This is PRODucts of the European COMmunity and is a European Union (EU) wide survey of production, mainly for the manufacturing industries, and covers over 4,500 products classified to around 250 industries.
-The packaging industry, with UK manufacturers' sales reported to be worth over £500 million in 2007 (around £420 million in 2010) is of sufficient scale to be including within the ProdCom series and is a significant consumer of sawn softwood.
+The packaging industry, with UK manufacturers' sales reported to be worth over £500 million in 2007 (around £394 million in 2011) is of sufficient scale to be including within the ProdCom series and is a significant consumer of sawn softwood.